w3f/polkadot-spec/docs/chap-runtime-api.md

 where `ptr` points to the SCALE encoded tuple of the parameters passed to the function and `len` is the length of this data, while `result` is a pointer-size (Definition [Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) to the SCALE-encoded return data.
 :::

 See [Section -sec-num-ref-](chap-state#sect-code-executor) for more information about the behavior of the Wasm Runtime.
-Also note that any storage changes must be fork-aware ([Section -sec-num-ref-](chap-state#sect-managing-multiple-states)).
+Also, note that any storage changes must be fork-aware ([Section -sec-num-ref-](chap-state#sect-managing-multiple-states)).

 ## -sec-num- Module Core {#sect-runtime-core-module}